 After several days of orientation, welcome events and first activities, I am honoured to welcome you in a more formal setting with this address for the Opening of the Academic Year 2022 - which is also my inaugural address as the new president of the Hertie School.
-I have joined the university this March after several decades studying and working in the United States and France, so I share with many of you the excitement of moving to what I believe is the most fascinating place for politics in Europe: Berlin!
+I joined the university this March after several decades studying and working in the United States and France, so I share with many of you the excitement of moving to what I believe is the most fascinating place for politics in Europe: Berlin!

-My scientific background as a professor of political science is in political economy.
-From very early on, I knew I wanted to understand how the economy is organized and governed, how wealth is created and distributed, how conflict is managed within and between firms, and how politicians interact with these economic actors to find new solutions to societal challenges.
-I remember speaking passionately about wage bargaining in my family, when my sister interrupted me -
+From very early on, I knew I wanted to understand how the economy is organised and governed, how wealth is created and distributed, how conflict is managed within and between firms.

-unimpressed - to tell me that these are luxury problems in politics.
-All of them only become relevant when you have a functioning government, societal institutions and the rule of law.
-None mattered when states fail, wealth is taken by kleptocrats, when there is war or constant violent conflict.
-She is right, I thought.
+My academic background as a professor of political science is in political economy.
+From very early on, I knew I wanted to understand how the economy is organised and governed, how wealth is created and distributed, how conflict is managed within and between firms, and how politicians interact with these economic actors to find new solutions to societal challenges.
+I remember speaking passionately about wage bargaining in my family, when my sister interrupted me-unimpressed-to tell me that these are luxury problems in politics.
+All of them are only relevant if you have a functioning government, societal institutions and the rule of law.
+None matter when states fail, wealth is taken by kleptocrats and when there is war or constant violent conflict.
+She's right, I thought.
 Peace and freedom are like oxygen: you only notice it when it is taken away.

 If I chose to remain in my field, it is because I sensed that there was more to the economy than I had been able to defend.
-With over twenty years of work, I can now articulate why.
+With over 20 years of work, I can now articulate why.
 So please allow me to use this inaugural address to answer my sister.
 I would like to do so not because I am stubborn and hate to lose an argument, but because I hope that my answer will explain to you what you will find at the Hertie School and what I believe are the challenges that will lie ahead of you as you engage in public life.